Azure/device-simulation-dotnet/DEVELOPMENT.md

 ### Sandbox

-Most of the scripts assume you have configured your development environment, with tools like MSBuild, Nuget, .NET Core, Mono and Docker.
-You can avoid installing all of these tools, and install only Docker, and use the scripts with `-in-sandbox` suffix:
+Most of the scripts assume you have configured your development environment, with tools like .NET Core and Docker.
+You can avoid installing .NET Core, and install only Docker, and use the scripts with `-in-sandbox` suffix, for example:

 * `build-in-sandbox`: like `build` but executes the task inside of a Docker container.